 The U.S. "One-China" Policy: Disambiguating the Ambiguous

-As pundits, journalists, and policymakers debate and dissect the "one-China" policy, NBR convened noted experts for a public roundtable discussion on the policy's evolution, significance, and application to current U.S. interests related to both China and Taiwan.
+As pundits, journalists, and policymakers debate and dissect the “one-China” policy, NBR convened noted experts on April 19, 2017, for a public roundtable discussion on the policy’s evolution, significance, and application to current U.S. interests related to both China and Taiwan.